Mahadirga Lasut

-Mahadirga Maranando "Dirga" Lasut (born 17 August 1988, in Tomohon, Sulawesi Utara) is an Indonesian professional footballer who plays as a midfielder for and captains Liga 2 club Sulut United.
+Mahadirga Maranando "Dirga" Lasut (born 17 August 1988, in Tomohon, Sulawesi Utara) is an Indonesian professional footballer who plys as a midfielder for Liga Nusantara club PSGC Ciamis.

 Club career

 Borneo

 In 2018, Dirga signed a contract with Indonesian Liga 1 club Borneo.
 He made his league debut on 25 March 2018 in a match against Sriwijaya at the Segiri Stadium, Samarinda.

 Sulut United

 He was signed for Sulut United to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 International career

 In 2011, Mahadirga represented the Indonesia U-23, in the 2011 Southeast Asian Games.